Who we are

 Register for support

-The Counselling and Mental Health Advice Service is now using a system called Engage2Serve (E2S) to manage student referrals.
-We hope that this new system will streamline our current processes, thereby reducing our waiting times.
+The Counselling and Mental Health Service uses a system called Engage2Serve (E2S) to manage student referrals and appointments.

 How to register

-If you would like counselling/mental health advice, you can register with the service by logging in to the E2S portal.
-Please use your regular University login details, e.g. [email protected] and your password.
+If you would like counselling or coordinated mental health support, you can register with the service by logging in to the E2S portal.
+Please use your regular University login details (e.g. [email protected] and your password).

 You will find the registration form on the E2S homepage under 'Forms'.
-Please let us know if you have any difficulties finding/completing the form.
+Please let us know if you have any difficulties finding or completing the form.

-Some of the fields on the form will be auto-populated, pulling data from your University student record, e.g. name, student ID number, but you'll need to fill in the rest of the document.
+Some fields on the form will be auto-populated from your University student record (e.g., name, student ID number), but you'll need to complete the rest of the information.

-Once we've received your completed form, all further communication will be sent through the E2S system.
-Please ensure you look out for email notifications from E2S, and log in to the system to respond.
-Please also check your junk mail regularly in case any of our emails end up there.
+Once we've received your completed registration form, all further communication will be sent through the E2S system.
+Please ensure you:

 Further assistance

-If you need further help with E2S or have any other questions, email us on .
+If you need help with E2S or have any questions, email us at [email protected].

 Types of support